 We are quite happy for you to go to Anegada, weather permitting.
 We do ask that you call us in the morning before you set off so we can check the weather forecast.
 If you are looking to charter any of our monohull's with a deep draft (over 6.5ft) please bear in mind you will not be able to use the moorings at Setting Point, but you will need to anchor out.

 All persons, including US citizens, require a passport when entering the British Virgin Islands.
 Your passport must be valid for another 6 months upon entering the territory.
 Visitors from some countries may also require a visa for entry.
 If in doubt about the necessity of a visa check with BVI Tourist Board, or contact your nearest British Embassy.

 The currency is US dollars.
-You will find most of the bars and restaurants will accept credit cards and travelers checks.
-Due to the high bank charges in the BVI most establishments will charge a 3% to 5% fee on all card transactions.
+You will find most of the bars and restaurants will accept Mastercard and Visa.
+American Express is NOT widely accepted in the islands..
 Always have some cash with you to pay for moorings, or to use in some of the smaller bars and restaurants.

 WHEN YOU ARRIVE

 If you have pre-ordered a taxi your driver will be waiting for you when you come through arrivals.
 If there are lots of people around, you can ask for Mike and tell them you are going to BVI Yacht Charters.
 The airport here is small and you should not have any problems.
 If for any reason your driver is not there, don’t panic, and don’t even wait, just jump in any taxi.
 The rates are standard across the island, and you can expect to pay $12 per person, a minimum of $30.

 If you have ordered rental equipment, or are coming by rental car yourselves, our physical address is BVI Yacht Charters, Joma Marina, Port Purcell, Road Town, Tortola, BVI.
 Most of the local people will know where we are by saying "opposite Fort Garden Centre".